Matching anti-forcing polynomials of catacondensed hexagonal systems: Introduction

 \section{Introduction}

 Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
 A \emph{perfect matching} $M$ of $G$ is a set of disjoint edges that covers all vertices of $G$.
-In mathematics, Harary et al. \cite{original} proposed the \emph{forcing number} of $M$ as the minimum cardinality over all subsets of $M$ that are contained in no other perfect matchings of $G$.
-In chemistry, Klein and Randi\'c \cite{early,RK} presented the same concept as \emph{innate degree of freedom}.
-Recently, a related concept called \emph{anti-forcing number} of a graph was introduced by Vuki\v{c}evi\'{c} and Trinajsti\'c \cite{antiforcing}, which is in fact the minimum anti-forcing number of the graph.

 Lei, Yeh and Zhang \cite{Lei} generalized \emph{anti-forcing number} to single perfect matching, and Klein and Rosenfeld \cite{new} presented the same concept as \emph{(e)-forcing}.
 An \emph{anti-forcing set} $S$ of $M$ is a subset of $E(G)\backslash M$ such that $G-S$ has a unique perfect matching $M$, where $G-S$ denotes the subgraph obtained from $G$ by deleting the edges that belong to $S$.
 The \emph{anti-forcing number} of $M$ is the minimum cardinality over all anti-forcing sets of $M$, denoted by $af(G,M)$.
 The \emph{maximum} (resp. \emph{minimum}) \emph{anti-forcing number} of $G$ is the maximum (resp. minimum) value of $af(G,M)$ over all perfect matchings $M$ of $G$, denoted by $Af(G)$ (resp. $af(G)$).
 The set of anti-forcing numbers of all perfect matchings of $G$ is called the \emph{anti-forcing spectrum} of $G$.
-In general, to compute the anti-forcing number of a perfect matching of a bipartite graph with the maximum degree 4 is an NP-complete problem \cite{deng1}.

 A \emph{hexagonal system} is a 2-connected finite plane graph such that every interior face is surrounded by a regular hexagon of side length one.
-A hexagonal system with a perfect matching is viewed as the carbon skeleton of a benzenoid hydrocarbon \cite{fibo}.
 Lei et al. \cite{Lei} showed that the maximum anti-forcing number of a hexagonal system equals the \emph{Fries number}, namely the maximum number of alternating hexagons with respect to a perfect matching, which can measure the stability of a benzenoid hydrocarbon.

-Klein and Randi\'{c} \cite{early} gave a computation for forcing numbers of perfect matchings of zigzag hexagonal chains, and Hansen and Zheng \cite{zheng} derived a recurrence relation for sum of forcing numbers of perfect matchings of catacondensed hexagonal systems.
-Zhang and Jiang \cite{jiangxinxin} proved the continuity of forcing spectrum of hexagonal chains, but the continuity can not be generalized to catacondensed hexagonal systems.
-Deng gave the minimum anti-forcing numbers of hexagonal chains \cite{han1} and double hexagonal chains \cite{han2}.
-Vuki\v{c}evi\'{c} and Trinajsti\'{c} \cite{vu2} obtained a tight upper bound on the minimum anti-forcing number of catacondensed hexagonal systems.
-Deng and Zhang \cite{deng2} confirmed the continuity of anti-forcing spectrum of catacondensed hexagonal systems.
-For more results on anti-forcing number of a perfect matching, see Refs. \cite{apply,shiupper,chechen,antiedge}.

 Hwang et al. \cite{lei2} introduced the \emph{anti-forcing polynomial} of a graph $G$ as